 Meditation is meant to be a peaceful practice, but if you find yourself caught in a loop of endless thoughts, you’re not alone.
 One of the most common meditation challenges is mind wandering, where your thoughts drift to past regrets, future anxieties, or daily distractions.
 Overthinking during meditation can be frustrating, making it difficult to achieve mindfulness and relaxation.
+If you are think that what are those mistakes , then you can check Can’t Focus While Meditating?

 Table of Contents